tanuj-aelf/football-commentary-system/README.md

 1. When the web application loads, enter team names and click "Create Game"
 2. Click "Start Game" to begin the simulation
 3. The red team represents Team A and the blue team represents Team B
-4. Click "Kick Ball" to apply random velocity to the ball
+4. Watch as players move intelligently based on their positions and game situation
-5. Use the "Goal Team A" and "Goal Team B" buttons to simulate goals
+5. Click "Kick Ball" to apply random velocity to the ball
-6. Watch as the AI commentary system provides real-time commentary on the game events
+6. Observe the AI commentary system providing real-time commentary on the game events
 7. Click "End Game" to finish the current game

 ## Technologies Used